SQLite Order By

 Composer;Code language: SQL (Structured Query Language) (sql)

-First, you see that NULLs appear at the beginning of the result set because SQLite treats them as the lowest values.
+First, NULLs appear at the beginning of the result set because SQLite treats them as the lowest values.
 When you scroll down the result, you will see other values:

 SQLite ORDER BY NULLS FIRST